zackenichi/ez-share/README.md

 ROOT_EMAIL="owner@example.com"
 ```

 `ROOT_EMAIL` is server-only.
-When authentication is implemented, the server will compare it with the verified Firebase email while creating a user's Firestore profile for the first time.
+The server compares it with the verified Firebase email while creating a user's Firestore profile for the first time.
 A match receives the `admin` role; every other account receives the `user` role.
-Role values sent by the browser will never be trusted.
+Role values sent by the browser are never trusted.
 Use an email/password or Google account whose verified email exactly matches this value, ignoring capitalization and surrounding spaces.

-## 5. Create Cloud Firestore
+## 6. Create Cloud Firestore

 Open **Build → Firestore Database**: